muyun/nlp/homework/note.md

     - python2 unicode incompatibility - csv module

-    - decode early, unicode everywhere, encode late
+    - the rule is to decode early, unicode everywhere, encode late